 The differences between laboratory and road-test measurements of the pollutants emitted from diesel vehicles have, understandably, led to many questions.
 In the current debate, however, the impression is often given that nitrogen oxide (NOx) pollution in Germany has never been so high.
 But, in fact, the opposite is true.
 According to the German Federal Environmental Agency, the pollution caused by traffic has fallen by around 70 percent since 1990.
 And this despite traffic volumes rising significantly in the same period.
 This even applies to the city that is currently particularly in the public eye in Germany: Stuttgart, where NOx pollution declined again in 2017.

-It's clear that the NOx threshold limits at measuring stations close to traffic are still often exceeded.
+It's clear that the NOx threshold limits at measuring stations close to traffic are still exceeded often.
 But it is also a fact that, as early as 2016, in Germany there were no violations of threshold limits at the monitoring stations in urban areas more removed from heavy traffic.

 A study, backed by the Federal Environment Ministry, Federal Environmental Agency and the German Association of the Automotive Industry amongst others, demonstrates that just by renewing the base the number of measuring stations close to traffic exceeding the NOx threshold values would reduce by 70 percent by 2020.
 And five years later the reduction would be over 90 percent.